siddharth2411/3D-Semantic-Segmentation/README.md

 - Data pre-processing, in particular, voxel-based down-sampling.
 - Point cloud interpolation, in particular, fast nearest neighbor search for label interpolation.

+ This project is forked and modified from the <a href="https://github.com/intel-isl/Open3D-PointNet2-Semantic3D">repo</a> which in turn is forked from the original repo of <a href= "https://github.com/charlesq34/pointnet2">PointNet2</a>.
+I thank the original authors for sharing their methods.

 ## Procedure